utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 For comfort, some Objects got some additional functions to enjoy some Kotlin syntax sugar.
 You can find them all [in this folder](https://github.com/utopia-rise/godot-kotlin-jvm/tree/master/kt/godot-library/src/main/kotlin/godot/extensions)

+## Caching

+Several Godot functions take `StringName` or `NodePath` as a parameter.
+Extension functions have been provided to allow for the easy creation of these from a `String`.
+As an optimisation, these `StringName` and `NodePath` instances are cached to reduce the amount of memory used, and to reduce the overhead of creating new instances unnecessarily.

 ## Logging
 If you want logs to appear both in CLI and in the Godot Editor you will have to use the print functions inside the `GD` singleton like: